jmrphy/media_civil_war/media_civil_war.md

 on this question [@Camber:2013ul].
 I use a combination of parametric and semi-parametric regressions to compare linear and non-linear model fits on the original sample.
-I also explore the composition of this effect by disaggregating the specific information-communication technologies which collectively serve as a proxy for mass media (television, newspaper, and radio).
+I also explore the composition of this effect by disaggregating the specific information-communication technologies (ICT) which collectively serve as a proxy for mass media (television, newspaper, and radio).
 I then consider long-term historical time-series at the international level, to examine whether the war-before-peace theory helps explain the broad empirical pattern of civil war prevalence at the international level.

 The implications of this research note are two-fold.
-First, it contributes to the project of building "rich theory" for the new and burgeoning research agenda on the ICT and political conflict nexus [@Lyall:2015uc], demonstrating in particular the importance of non-linearities in this area.[^2] Second, it contributes novel quantitative evidence helping to explain the severity and timing of one of the most lethal dynamics in the world since World War II: the increase in civil wars around the world beginning in the 1950s and 1960s
+First, it contributes to the project of building "rich theory" for the new and burgeoning research agenda on the ICT and political conflict nexus [@Lyall:2015uc], demonstrating in particular the importance of non-linearities in this area.[^4] Second, it contributes novel quantitative evidence helping to explain the severity and timing of one of the most lethal dynamics in the world since World War II: the increase in civil wars around the world beginning in the 1950s and 1960s